Around Iceland in 10 days

 In the morning we head into West Iceland into the photogenic Snæfellsnes peninsula, where we will be for two days.
 On the way we visit Hvítserkur sea stack, a famous "creature-like" rock formation.
 In the Snæfellsnes area we have for example Mt.
 Kirkjufell, which we will visit for sunset and/or sunrise shots.
 The lava field Berserkjahraun is rough and colourful and the area around Snæfellsjökull glacier is one of the National Parks we pass through with great locations as Arnarstapi cliffs, Lóndrangar sea stacks and Svörtuloft.
 Staying for two nights in Snæfellsnes.

 On the last day of the tour we drive from Snæfellsnes into Borgarfjörður and Húsafell with one of the most beautiful waterfalls in Iceland, Hraunfossar and Barnafoss.
-Also visiting a great location in the start of the West Iceland highlands if it is open, before heading back to Borgarnes, a village by the ring road.
+Also visiting a great location at the edge of the West Iceland highlands before heading back to Borgarnes, a village by the ring road.
 On the way from Borgarfjörður we pass through Hvalfjörður, Iceland’s longest fjord.
 Returning to Reykjavik for the night.

 Group: Max 3 passengers, min 2 pers.
 Larger groups can be arranged by request.